ark0015/pygwinc_clone/CONTRIBUTING.md

 legibility.

-`pygwinc` comes with a validation command that can compare budgets between different versions of the code and produce a graphical report.
+`pygwinc` comes with a validation command that can compare budgets from the current code against those produced from different versions in git (by default it compares against the current HEAD).
-`pygwinc` stores a reference to the git commit that is considered the latest good reference for the budget calculation functions, and the validation is run against that reference by default.
 The command can be run with:
 ```shell
 $ python3 -m gwinc.test
 ```